WQ-01-STR/Quantum-approximate-optimisation-algorithms-for-real-world-scenarios---Strangeworks/README.md

 - Generalization of the QAOA problem to create a service available to users
 #### Applying the Algorithm to the Unit Commitment Practical Task
 #####  made by Afrah

 #### Investigation of the relationship between quantum and classical algorithms.
 #####  made by Oxana

 Search for business relevant cases, that be of interest for QC investors.
-Investigation of the influence of the depth (parameter p) of the circuit of QAOA on the accuracy of the found optimal solution.
+Investigation of the influence of the depth (parameter p) of the circuit of QAOA on the accuracy of the found optimal solution in notebooks  <a href='https://github.com/WQ-01-STR/Quantum-approximate-optimisation-algorithms-for-real-world-scenarios---Strangeworks/blob/main/calccost_for_different_depths.ipynb'> and  <a href='https://github.com/WQ-01-STR/Quantum-approximate-optimisation-algorithms-for-real-world-scenarios---Strangeworks/blob/main/QUBO_cost_solve_with_different_depths(2).ipynb'>

 #### Generalization of the QAOA problem to create a service available to users
 #####  made by Konstantin
 <div>